ardelvecchio/UnityObjParser2.0/README.md

 # UnityObjParser
+The following is a branch of the <b>obj parser for Unity</b> used specifically for Helios.
+It includes ability to assign color to each vertex of every primitive, which can be read from a .dat file.

 This <b>obj parser for Unity</b> allows you to load models from obj+mtl files <b>in runtime</b>.
 Requires C# 6.
 Tested with Unity 2017.3 on windows.